chatelp/deck-of-cards/README.md

 - `apps/mobile` – Expo app showcasing the deck experience on iOS/Android
 - `apps/web` – Next.js app previewing the web experience via `@deck/web`

+## Legacy Source

+- `legacy/` – original DOM/CSS implementation from Juha Lindstedt's Deck of Cards.
+Kept for reference; not used by the modern TypeScript/React codebase.

 ## Getting Started

 ```bash